zeek/zeek-docs/doc/frameworks/cluster.rst

     - Standard function to send an event to all nodes subscribed to a given topic

-  * - :zeek:see:`Broker::auto_publish`
-    - Automatically send an otherwise generated Zeek event to any interested peers whenever it is locally dispatched.
-    - Avoid, since it is somewhat “magical”, unless you’ve got code compartmentalization running with ``@ifdef`` directives.

   * - :zeek:see:`Cluster::publish_hrw`
     - Publishes an event to a node within a pool according to Highest Random Weight (HRW) hashing strategy; see details below